Alyssaak09/CumulativeSchoolDatabase/README.md

   * Configuration of the application

 ## Testing
--Test the ListTeacherNames API responds with information about teachers.
+- Test the ListTeacherNames API responds with information about teachers.
     * GET api/Teacher/ListTeacherNames through cURL and MVC

 ## Common Errors
 - Make sure "MySQL.Data" is installed in your project